 Thermocouple systems in corrosive chemical environments require sensor replacement every 1–3 years and recalibration every 6–12 months.
 Each replacement cycle involves procurement, main d'oeuvre pour l'installation, and potentially partial equipment shutdown.
 RTD systems experience similar degradation patterns with comparable maintenance costs.
 A single fiber optic system operating maintenance-free for 25 years eliminates these recurring expenditures entirely.

 The highest-value return, cependant, comes from incident prevention.
 A single thermal runaway event in a chemical reactor can result in equipment destruction costing millions, production losses measured in weeks, environmental remediation expenses, pénalités réglementaires, and potential injury to personnel.
-The cost of a comprehensive Surveillance de la température par fibre optique installation represents a fraction of the financial exposure from a single prevented thermal incident.
+The cost of a comprehensive surveillance de la température par fibre optique installation represents a fraction of the financial exposure from a single prevented thermal incident.

 11. Foire aux questions